by John Salt - Updated September 2025

 Of course 3S, 4S, and 5S LiPo packs work too, but the lower the voltage, the less Wattage you get and the longer the heat up/recovery time is.

-Speaking of powering your TS100 by any 12V to 24V battery, we should look at some 12V to 24V "wall outlet" options since it's not always convenient or practical to be pulling out a LiPo battery pack every time you want to solder something at your work bench.
+Speaking of powering your TS101 / TS100 by any 12V to 24V battery, we should look at some 12V to 24V "wall outlet" options since it's not always convenient or practical to be pulling out a LiPo battery pack every time you want to solder something at your work bench.

 Again, this is where us electric RC'ers have it made because you likely already have several good 12-24VDC wall outlet power supplies and won't have to spend a dime to get something else.

 First one that comes to mind is an RC power supply or supplies you use to power your RC battery charger/s.
 Most are going to be at least 12VDC and have more than enough power.
-The maximum the little TS100 can draw for example is up to 2.7 Amps (65W/24V).
+The maximum the little TS100 can draw for example is up to 2.7 Amps (65W / 24V).

-Perhaps the best, most convenient, and least expensive wall outlet powering option for the TS100 soldering iron that almost all of us likely having lying around in a junk box is a standard laptop power supply/battery charger.
+Powering my TS100 soldering iron from a typical RC charger 15V power supply.Perhaps the best, most convenient, and least expensive wall outlet powering option for the TS101 & TS100 soldering irons that almost all of us likely having lying around in a junk box is a standard laptop power supply/battery charger.
+In fact, most of the full package kit versions of these irons are being sold with these small power supplies included now.

-Laptop power supplies give really clean power.
+Powering my TS100 soldering iron with a 20V 3A Laptop power supply.Laptop power supplies give really clean power.
 Most are outputting 19 to 20 volts (some even 24), they are rated around 3 to 5 Amps, putting out around 65 to 90 Watts, and are small in size.
 At 19 or 20 volts, you won't be able to get the full punch out of your TS100, but it will still do 10 gauge wire no problem.

 Even if you don't have a spare laptop power supply, or can't steal one from your better half (I tried that first without much luck); they are inexpensive.
 Not only that, decent used ones are always being sold on eBay and computer repair shops for dirt cheap.